What is CrossFit?

 A generally prepared athlete will usually lose overall fitness by adding specialization to his training regimen.
 However, a specialist who adds a constantly varied, functional movement training program at high intensity to his specialized training will generally GAIN fitness ability.

-This is due to the fact that once you have achieved a proficient broad based level of fitness, you only stand to allow periphery skills and abilities to deteriorate by adding too much specialized training.
+Hence, once you have achieved a proficient broad based level of fitness, you allow periphery skills and abilities to deteriorate by adding too much specialized training.

-On the other side of that, if you have a mastery level at one or two movements or events, adding a CrossFit like training program will always result in an overall rise in fitness (as measured by any your overall fitness ability, results in hopper activities, or your ability to perform in any of the metabolic pathways).
+On the other hand, if you have a mastery level at one or two movements or events, add CrossFit.
+Why?
+Adding a CrossFit training program will result in an overall rise in fitness (as measured by any your overall fitness ability, results in hopper activities, or your ability to perform in any of the metabolic pathways).